flowke/puta/README.md

 adapin is a function, receive request data, you will get a chance to transform data, and must to return the data after worked	out.

-adapin is a function, receive response data, you will get a chance to transform data, and must to return the data after worked	out.
+adapout is a function, receive response data, you will get a chance to transform data, and must to return the data after worked	out.

 **.createSource()** :sweet_potato::sweet_potato::sweet_potato: